Before you can obtain a badge to drive a public service vehicle (PSV) taxi or cab, you will need to:

 - answer any queries you may have

-Once you've completed steps 1 and 2, you can book your practical driving test.
-PSV driving test bookings must be made in person at DVS.
-You must produce your Jersey driving licence along with the correct fee (£93) You will then be given a date to sit the test.
+Once you've completed steps 1 and 2, you can book your test.
+PSV test bookings must be made in person at DVS.
+You must produce your Jersey driving licence along with the correct fee.
+You will then be given a date and time to sit the test.

 Before you begin your test, the examiner will want to see: